tidyverse/tidyverse.org/content/blog/base-vs-magrittr-pipe/index.md

 ## Pipes

 With the 4.1.0 release of R, a native pipe operator, `|>`, was introduced.
+As described in the [R News](https://cran.r-project.org/doc/manuals/r-devel/NEWS.html):

+> R now provides a simple native forward pipe syntax `|>`.
+The simple form of the forward pipe inserts the left-hand side as the first argument in the right-hand side call.
+The pipe implementation as a syntax transformation was motivated by suggestions from Jim Hester and Lionel Henry.

-Its behavior is by and large the same as that of the [`%>%`](https://magrittr.tidyverse.org/reference/pipe.html) pipe provided by the **magrittr** package.
+The behaviour of the native pipe is by and large the same as that of the [`%>%`](https://magrittr.tidyverse.org/reference/pipe.html) pipe provided by the **magrittr** package.
 Both operators (`|>` and `%>%`) let you "pipe" an object forward to a function or call expression, thereby allowing you to express a sequence of operations that transform an object.

 To learn more about the basic utility of pipes, see [The pipe](https://r4ds.hadley.nz/data-transform.html#the-pipe) section of R for Data Science.

+Luckily there's no need to commit entirely to one pipe or the other --- you can use the base pipe for the majority of cases where it's sufficient and use the magrittr pipe when you really need its special features.

 ## `|>` vs. `%>%`